cocofied/DB-Project/README.md

 5. Run the Server:
 nodemon server.js
 node server.js
-6. Access the Application: Open http://localhost:3000 in your browser.
+6. Access the Application: Open http://localhost:3000 in your browser or navigate to website https://db-project-zoyc.onrender.com/
 Usage
 •	Navigate to homepage.html to choose customer or company functionalities.
 •	Use customer.html for booking and reviewing services.